-The total amount of unrecognized tax benefits, which are included in "Other liabilities" within our consolidated balance sheets as of December 26, 2020 was approximately \$84.0 million, of which \$70.1 million would affect the effective tax rate if recognized.
-It is possible that the amount of unrecognized tax benefits may change in the next 12 months, which may result in a material impact on our consolidated statement of income.
+The total amount of unrecognized tax benefits, which are included in "other liabilities" within our consolidated balance sheets, as of December 25, 2021 and December 26, 2020 was approximately \$83.5 million and \$84.0 million, respectively of which \$69.0 million and \$70.1 million, respectively would affect the effective tax rate if recognized.
+It is possible that the amount of unrecognized tax benefits will change in the next 12 months, which may result in a material impact on our consolidated statements of income.

+All tax returns audited by the IRS are officially closed through 2016.
+The tax years subject to examination by the IRS include years 2017 and forward.
+During the quarter ended December 25, 2021, we were notified by the IRS that tax year 2019 was selected for examination.
+During the quarter ended June 26, 2021 we reached a resolution with the Appellate Division for all remaining outstanding issues for 2012 and 2013.

-The tax years subject to examination by major tax jurisdictions include the years 2012 and forward by the IRS, as well as the years 2008 and forward for certain states and certain foreign jurisdictions.
-All tax returns audited by the IRS are officially closed through 2011 and 2014 through 2016.
-All IRS audit fieldwork has been completed for the years 2012 and 2013.
-In the quarter ended December 28, 2019, we reached a settlement with the U.S. Competent Authority to resolve certain transfer pricing issues related to 2012 and 2013.
-For all remaining outstanding issues for 2012 and 2013, we have provided all necessary documentation to the Appellate Division to date and are waiting for responses.
-We do not believe the final resolution will have a material impact to our consolidated financial statements.
-During the quarter ended September 26, 2020 we finalized negotiations with the Advance Pricing Division and reached an agreement on an appropriate transfer pricing methodology for the years 2014-2025.
-The objective of this resolution is to mitigate future transfer pricing audit adjustments.
-In the fourth quarter of 2020, we reached a favorable resolution with the IRS relating to select audit years.
+Regarding transfer pricing matters, in the quarter ended December 28, 2019, we reached a settlement with the U.S. Competent Authority to resolve transfer pricing matters related to 2012 and 2013.
+During the quarter ended September 26, 2020 we reached an agreement with the Advanced Pricing Division on an appropriate transfer pricing methodology for the years 2014-2025.
+The objective of this resolution was to mitigate future transfer pricing audit adjustments.

+In the fourth quarter of 2020, we reached a resolution with the IRS for the 2014-2016 audit cycle.

 The total amounts of interest and penalties are classified as a component of the provision for income taxes.
-The amount of tax interest expense (credit) was approximately \$(3.3) million, \$2.2 million, and \$3.6 million in 2020, 2019 and 2018, respectively.
-The total amount of accrued interest is included in "Other liabilities", and was approximately \$14.0 million as of December 26, 2020 and \$18.0 million as of December 28, 2019.
+The amount of tax interest expense (credit) was approximately \$(0.4) million, \$(3.3) million, and \$2.2 million in 2021,

+2020 and 2019, respectively.
+The total amount of accrued interest is included in "other liabilities", and was approximately \$12.4 million as of December 25, 2021 and \$14.0 million as of December 26, 2020.
 No penalties were accrued for the periods presented.